1inch/calldata-compressor/README.md

 It calculates all the possible applications of different masks for each byte of the code, and then iterates over all the options using dynamic programming and chooses the best option.

 ## Contract Overview
-This contract provides a `DecompressorExtension` abstract contract that extends `Ownable` from the OpenZeppelin library.
-It decompresses compressed calldata.
+This contract provides a `DecompressorExtension` abstract contract that decompresses compressed calldata.
 It contains the following functions:

 - `getData`: retrieves data from the contract's dictionary and returns it in an array.
-- `setData`: sets a single value in the contract's dictionary.
-- `setDataArray`: sets multiple values in the contract's dictionary.
 - `decompress`: decompresses data stored in the contract using a compression algorithm.
 - `decompressed`: returns the decompressed data as bytes.
+- `_setData`: sets a single value in the contract's dictionary.
+- `_setDataArray`: sets multiple values in the contract's dictionary.

 ### Usage
 To use this contract, you must create a new contract that inherits from `DecompressorExtension`.